-- 1 tsp of molasses (required mineral source if you are using white sugar)
+- 1 tsp of molasses (provides necessary minerals if you are using white sugar)

-- Bring 1/4 cup of water to a boil, and use it to dissolve the sugar and molasses.
+- Bring 1/4 cup of water to a boil, and dissolve the sugar and molasses into the water.

-- Place the sugar-water solution in a glass jar with the water kefir grains, and cover with a cloth to keep bugs out (I use a square of cotton fabric secured with my mason jar ring).
+- Place the sugar-water solution in a glass jar with the grains.
+Cover with a cloth to keep bugs out -I use a square of cotton fabric secured with a mason jar ring.

 - Allow to ferment on the counter for 24-36 hours depending on your room temperature.
-The water kefir will become darker, and slightly cloudy.
+The liquid will become darker and slightly cloudy.
 It will be a bit less sweet, though not as sour as kombucha.

 - Water kefir will continue to build up carbonation for at least a few weeks.
-Store it in plastic pop bottles, or swing-top bottles that can handle the carbonation pressure.
+Store it in plastic pop bottles, or swing-top bottles that can handle the build up of carbonation.

 Keywords: probiotic, simple, soda pop, summer, spring, vegan, gluten free, dairy free, caffeine free